yavila/welp/README.md

 NOTE: when adding new packages, run `pip freeze > requirements.txt` after to add to requirements.

 To run the server, run `python app.py` and go to `localhost:5000` in your browser.

+### MySQL
+For Mac users:
+`brew install mysql`

+For Windows users, taken from the [MySQL site](https://dev.mysql.com/doc/refman/5.7/en/windows-installation.html):
+1. Download the [MySQL Installer](http://dev.mysql.com/downloads/installer/) and execute it.
+2. Choose "Developer Default" as your Setup Type.
+3. Follow the instructions and complete the installation.